jordify/item_catalog/README.md

 1. API Endpoints
    - Criteria: Does the project implement a JSON endpoint with all required content?
    - Spec: Implements a JSON endpoint that serves the same information as displayed in the HTML endpoints for an arbitrary item in the catalog
+2. CRUD: Create
+   - Does the website include a form allowing users to add new items and correctly processes the forms?
-2. CRUD: Read
+3. CRUD: Read
    - Does the website read category and item info from the database?
-3. CRUD: Create
-   - Does the website include a form allowing users to add new items and correctly processes the forms?
 4. CRUD: Update
    - Website include a form to update/edit a record in the database?
 5. CRUD: Delete
-   - Website indludes a function to delete a record?
+   - Website includes a function to delete a record?
 6. Authentication & Authorization
    - Create, delete, and update operations do consider authorization status prior to execution
    - Page implements a third-party authentication & authorization service